 You can use RAID Admin to turn on the system identifier light should you want to locate a particular Xserve RAID system or assist another administrator in finding that system.
 You can also turn off the system identifier when it's on.

 To turn the system identifier on or off:

-- 1 Choose Toggle Service ID from the System menu. - 2 Enter the management password and click OK.
+- 1 Choose System > Turn Service ID On or Turn Service ID Off. - 2 If necessary, enter the management password and click OK.